thewatermethod/dont-dream/content/moves-everyone-has.md

 ## Back from the Brink

 _If you would lose your last reality or health point, you may instead sacrifice a bond.
+(You can't sacrifice a bond with another investigator).
 If you do, roll + the points you invested in that bond._

 - On a 10+, you may regain one point in that bond.
 You and the keeper will narrate a scene explaining how your search for the dark conspiracy pushed your relationship to the limit.
 You may unlock one Cabal clue.
 - On a 7-9, you may unlock one Cabal clue.
 You and the keeper should explain how your relationship with that bond has unraveled.